SpikeInterface/spikeinterface/doc/modules/metrics/qualitymetrics/mahalanobis.rst

 Expectation and use
 -------------------

+Isolation distance can be interpreted as a measure of distance from the cluster to the nearest other cluster.
+A well isolated unit should have a large isolation distance.

-Since this metric identifies unit separation, a high value indicates a highly contaminated unit (type I error) ([Schmitzer-Torbert]_ et al.).
+L-ratio quantifies unit separation, so a high value indicates a highly contaminated unit (type I error) ([Schmitzer-Torbert]_ et al.).
 [Jackson]_ et al. suggests that this measure is also correlated with type II errors (although more strongly with type I errors).